oversizedhat/hamstermonitor/docs/index.md

-# DIY Realtime hamster monitoring with Arduino and Grafana
+# DIY Realtime hamster monitoring using Arduino and Grafana

 Ever so often you stumble on a can-be-done-in-a-day (CBDIAD) Arduino project that is both simple and rewarding.
 This is one of those. :smile: